kyma-project/test-infra/cmd/image-builder/github-workflow-integration.md

 ## Process Flow

 1. **Trigger workflow**: The user or automation triggers a GitHub workflow.
-The workflow calls reusable workflow image-builder to build the
+The workflow calls image-builder reusable workflow to build the
    OCI image.
 The image-builder reusable workflow is stored in the github.com/kyma-project/test-infra repository in the main branch.
-The reusable workflow defines inputs which are used to pass user-defined parameters to the `oci-image-builder` pipeline.
+The image-builder reusable workflow defines inputs which are used to pass user-defined parameters to the `oci-image-builder` pipeline.

-2. **Obtaining the OIDC Token**: The Image Builder reusable workflow uses GitHub action to call GitHub's OIDC identity provider, issuing an
+2. **Obtaining the OIDC Token**: The image-builder reusable workflow uses GitHub action to call GitHub's OIDC identity provider, issuing an
    OIDC token.
 This token is used to authenticate workflow in the ADO backend and pass information about the workflow.

 3. **Trigger the `oci-image-builder` pipeline**:
    The image-builder reusable workflow uses Image Builder GitHub action running Image Builder client to trigger the `oci-image-builder` pipeline.